Home Tips for Women

 This type of repair is common when replacing the window sill, so together the repairs would take 2 to 3 hours plus shopping time as there are no standards for thickness of the window trim.
 When we replace window sills and other wood trim that is most prone to wood rot, we recommend using a composites like Azek which has no wood content.
 The material costs more but eliminates the worry associated with not doing the required annual maintenance to avoid a repeat of the problem in 5 to 10 years.

-The photo at the left shows more extensive wood rot, and in fact required a new window as the damage extended into the jambs, the wood support pieces holding the window.
+The photo above shows more extensive wood rot, and in fact required a new window as the damage extended into the jambs, the wood support pieces holding the window.
 While technically you can rebuild the window, the labor costs exceed the cost of a replacement window.
 Only with very old homes where the owner wants to preserve the authenticity of the architecture, do we rebuild windows.

 When you look at a window you see the front of the window, the glass and the trim surrounding the window.
 These trim pieces are decorative, but more important they cover the gaps between the window and the siding to form a continuous weather barrier meant to keep water out.
 When moisture extends past the trim (window sill and/or vertical trim) boards, the wood rot starts to compromise the wood structure that holds the window.

-Repair Rotted Window Sill & Rough Framing Around Window
+Repair Rotted Rough Framing Around Windows

 They say a picture is worth a thousand words and that is certainly true for this story.
 A customer with Masonite siding ignored black spots all over her siding which told us the problem had been there for 20/more years.
 The photos tell the story of this window repair where the entire rough opening inside which the replacement window would sit, had to be rebuilt.
 Each of these repairs is unique so providing typical estimate repair times is not practical … you simply don't ever want to get into this situation!